-The East Coast Trail Guide offers maps, photos, and a detailed description of the entire East Coast Trail, including Father Troy’s Trail.
+The East Coast Trail Guide is a digital trail guide and photo book filled with information about Newfoundland’s amazing East Coast Trail, including Father Troy’s Trail.

 Father Troy’s Trail runs from Flatrock to Torbay.